fliglio/rest-gs/README.md

 # REST Getting Started

 ### Test it out!
-Start a docker container mounting the project inside to support live editing
+Start a docker container mounting the project inside to support live editing:

 	make run

-and in another terminal...
+In another terminal apply database migrations to your container:

 	make migrate

-now you can excercise the rest api a little
+Now you can excercise the rest api a little:

-	$ curl -s localhost:8080/todo | jq .                                                        master ✗ 13:46:08
+	$ curl -s localhost:8080/todo | jq .
 	[]
 	$ curl -s -X POST localhost:8080/todo -d '{"description": "take out the trash", "status": "new"}' | jq .
 	{